-Why read this? : We look at how to use psychology to create a clearer brand personality.
-Learn how build a consistent brand identity using the Big 5 personality traits.
-And learn why it’s also good to sometimes act out of character.
-Read this to dive deeper into your brand personality.
+Why read this? : We look at how to use psychology principles to craft your brand personality.
+Learn how to apply the Big 5 personality traits, free traits and personal projects to brands.
+Read this to learn how to polish your brand personality.

-Your brand personality is part of your brand’s identity.
-It’s defined as a set of adjectives or statements which help bring your brand to life.
-These describe how your brand acts, and how you want it to come across to customers.
-Our brand’s high-energy, or thoughtful, or risk-taking and so on.
+Brand personality is part of your brand’s identity.
+It’s a set of adjectives or statements which describe how your brand acts, and how you want it to come across to customers.
+Typically, it’d say your brand’s high-energy, or thoughtful, or risk-taking, and so on.

 Creating brand personality

-They usually only change when someone new works on the brand and asks if it’s time to update them.
-Which usually kicks off another workshop, with pretty much the same power-dotting process again.
+They usually only change when someone new starts and asks if it’s time to update them.
+Which usually leads to another workshop and more Googling and power-dotting.

 But what if you put more thought into your brand personality?
-For example, what if you used the psychology of personality to find ideas to make your brand personality be based more on actual psychology.
-That’s what we aim to do in this article.
+For example, What if you used the lessons from actual personality psychology?
+What would that do to your brand personality?

 Me, myself and us

-To explore this area, we’ll use ideas we learned from Professor Brian R Little’s Me, Myself and Us.
+To explore this, we’ll use ideas based on Professor Brian R. Little’s Me, Myself and Us.

-We first came across this personality psychology expert when he was mentioned in Susan Cain’s Quiet.
-He was described as a classic introvert, who surprises and delights his students by teaching in a highly extrovert way.
+We discovered this personality psychology expert from reading Susan Cain’s Quiet.
+He’s described as a classic introvert, who surprises and delights his students by teaching in a highly extrovert way.

 After reading his book, it’s now our go-to reference on all matters (brand) personality.
-It’s not a marketing book as such, but has many ideas marketers can use.
+It’s not a marketing book as such, but it has many useful ideas for marketing.

-(See also Brian Little’s Ted Talk on personality which covers many of the same themes.
-Be warned though, he does like cheesy dad jokes).
+(See also his Ted Talk on personality which covers many of the same themes.
+Be warned though, there’s a few cheesy dad jokes).

 Brand personalty - The Big 5

-There’s a number of different ways to think about personality.
+There’s many different ways to think about personality.
 The most well-known are the Big 5 personality traits.